 Founding member, Lisa O’Connor, grew up with horses and is passionate about providing a loving home for horses in need.
 Over the last eight years, Lisa has used her background in business, sales and marketing to help Sunrise grow as an organization and provide a safe home for severely abused and neglected horses.
 "I am very inspired when I see the spark come back into their eyes as they learn to trust again….they have so much to teach us about forgiveness."
 Lisa and her family currently live in St. Helena, California.

-Mary Taylor is the Volunteer Coordinator of Sunrise Horse Rescue, a founding member, and Vice President of our Board.
+Mary Taylor is the Volunteer Coordinator of Sunrise Horse Rescue and a founding member.
 She was born and raised in Napa County, where she worked as a registered nurse for many years.
 Mary now enjoys the challenge of helping to build and manage a safe place for horses to live, and for people to learn about animals and nature.
 "I'm blessed to be working as part of a team to provide holistic care to horses who have been so neglected in the past."
 Mary and her husband have two grown daughters and now live in Napa, California.